meteorhacks/meteorhacks.github.io/_posts/2014-01-29-whats-happended-at-the-first-meteorhacks-show.md

   title: "Join With The Next Webinar (Not Scheduled Yet!)"
   button: "Join Now"
 ---

+You can also read this post online.

 First of all, I am sorry for taking almost a week to talk about what we've done at the first MeteorHacks show.

 ![MeteorHacks Show](https://i.cloudup.com/AuWrZ193Ch.png)

-Thank you very much for all the meteor lovers who joined with me with the webinar.
+Thank you very much for all the meteor lovers who joined with me at the webinar.
 We had 50+ attendees and it was fun.

 Unfortunately, the recorded video of the webinar is not in good quality.
 But, it's a shame if I have not shared you what I have talked.
 So, I have created four articles with annotated slides.
 Here are they: